UTDallasEPICS/CACCC_OnlineForm/README.md

 		Make a shortcut to manager-windows.exe
 		This file is where you installed bitnami under the wordpress5.3.2 folder.
+	IMPORTANT
+	* Also after opening manager-windows.exe go to manage server and change the port of myApacheServer to 81. and open website from welcome tab and select Go to Application button.

 The opened website should have Access WordPress written there.
 	Click those words.
 	New page should have Meta section with Log in button Click Log in under Meta.

 Login in using the user and password you set during installation.

 Click the plugins section in the browser tab